Boku Inc.

 The Board holds at least six regular meetings per year and has also created separate Audit and Remuneration Committees comprising of Directors with the necessary skills and knowledge to discharge their duties and responsibilities effectively.

 Both Executive Directors are full time employees.
-Non-executive Directors are required to devote sufficient time to prepare for and attend regular Board meetings, any ad hoc Board sessions, their committee duties and other stakeholder engagement.
+Non-Executive Directors are required to devote sufficient time to prepare for and attend regular Board meetings, any ad hoc Board sessions, their Committee duties and other stakeholder engagement.

-6Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities.The Board is satisfied that its directors have an effective and appropriate balance of skills and experience, and that there is a suitable balance between independence of character and judgement, and knowledge of the Company, to enable it to discharge its duties and responsibilities effectively.
+6Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities.The Board is satisfied that its Directors have an effective and appropriate balance of skills and experience, and that there is a suitable balance between independence of character and judgement, and knowledge of the Company, to enable it to discharge its duties and responsibilities effectively.
 All directors are encouraged to use their independent judgement and to constructively challenge all matters, whether strategic or operational.

-The Remuneration Committee engaged an external consultant to provide advice on the structure and presentation of Executive and Non-executive compensation.
+The Remuneration Committee engaged an external remuneration consultant to provide advice on the structure and presentation of Executive and Non-executive compensation.

 7